aoxborrow/Paste/README.md

 ```

-Now visit your Paste project in a web browser and take in the magic!
+Now visit your Paste site in a web browser and take in the _magic_!

 ## Content
-- Structure
+- Structure / Sorting
 - Variables
-- Sorting

 ## Templates
 - Page Context